eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 After the `eosio.system` contract is deployed, designate `eosio.msig` as a privileged account so it can authorize on behalf of the `eosio` account.
 Consequently, the `eosio` account will resign its authority and the `eosio.prods` account will take over.

-### **2.1.
-Designate eosio.msig as privileged account**
+### 2.1.
+Designate `eosio.msig` as privileged account

-To designate `eosio.msig` as a privileged account:
+Run the following command to designate `eosio.msig` as a privileged account:

 ```shell
 cleos push action eosio setpriv '["eosio.msig", 1]' -p eosio@active
 ```

-### **2.2.
-Initialize system account**
+### 2.2.
+Initialize system account

-To initialize the `system` account with code zero (needed at initialization time) and `SYS` token with precision 4; precision can range from [0 ..
-18]:
+To initialize the `system` account with code zero (needed at initialization time) and `SYS` token with precision 4 (precision can range from 0 to 18), run the following:

 ```shell
 cleos push action eosio init '["0", "4,SYS"]' -p eosio@active
 ```

-### **2.3.
-Stake tokens and expand the network**
+### 2.3.
+Stake tokens and expand the network

-If you've followed the tutorial steps above to this point, you now have a single host, single-node configuration with the following contracts installed:
+If you have followed the tutorial up to this point, you now have a single-host, single-node configuration with the following contracts installed:

 - eosio.token
 - eosio.msig
+- eosio.boot
 - eosio.system

 The accounts `eosio` and `eosio.msig` are privileged accounts.
-The other `eosio.*` accounts are created but are not privileged.
+The other `eosio.*` accounts are created but they are not privileged.

-We are now ready to begin staking accounts and expanding the network of producers.
+You are now ready to stake and expand the network of producers.

-### **2.4.
-Create staked accounts**
+### 2.4.
+Create staked accounts

-Staking is the process of allocating tokens acquired by an entity in the "real world" (e.g., an individual purchasing something at a Crowdsale or some other means) to an account within the Antelope system.
+Staking is the process by which you allocate and reserve tokens to an account within the Antelope-based system.
 Staking and unstaking are an on-going process throughout the life of a blockchain.
 The initial staking done during the bios boot process is special.
 During the bios boot sequence, accounts are staked with their tokens.
 However, until producers are elected, tokens are effectively in a frozen state.
-Thus, the goal of the initial staking done during the bios boot sequence is to get tokens allocated to their accounts and ready for use, and get the voting process going so that producers can get elected and the blockchain is running "live".
+Thus, the goal of the initial staking done during the bios boot sequence is to get tokens allocated and distributed to the accounts so that the voting process can get started and producers can be elected for the blockchain to run "live".

 The following recommendation is given for the initial staking process: